mpip/pfft/doc/reference.rst

     void pfft_execute_dft_c2r(const pfft_plan plan, pfft_complex *in, double *out);
     void pfft_execute_r2r(const pfft_plan plan, double *in, double *out);

-The arrays given by and must have the correct size and the same alignement as the array that were used to create the plan, just as it is the case for FFTW, see [fftw-new-array].
+The arrays given by ``in`` and ``out`` must have the correct size and the same alignement as the array that were used to create the plan, just as it is the case for FFTW, see [fftw-new-array].

 Data Distribution Functions
 ---------------------------